 However, of 71 countries with significant nuclear activities, four NPT parties have not yet signed the Additional Protocol and another ten have not fully ratified it (another four of the 71 are outside the NPT).

 Safeguards in countries with nuclear weapons

 In Nuclear Weapons States, IAEA safeguards apply under a "voluntary offer agreement".
-Where offered, facilities are put on each state's "list of facilities that are eligible for IAEA safeguards" and it is up to IAEA to decide which (if any) to inspect.
+Where offered, facilities are put on each state's "list of facilities that are eligible for IAEA safeguards" and it is up to the IAEA to decide which (if any) to inspect.
 However, all these facilities must maintain IAEA-standard accounting.

 ||First weapons test

 |All civil nuclear facilities are subject to IAEA safeguards.
 The National Nuclear Safety Administration (NNSA) applies some materials accounting to all fuel cycle facilities and communicates with the IAEA.